Jirrawun Arts

-Jirrawun Arts was a company and art centre owned by Indigenous Australians, founded in 1998 and operating from Wyndham, Western Australia.
+Jirrawun Arts was a company and art centre owned by Indigenous Australians, founded in 1998 and operating first from Kununurra and later (2006 onwards) from Wyndham, Western Australia.
 It was notable as the base for contemporary Indigenous Australian artists of the eastern Kimberley region, including Paddy Bedford and Freddie Timms.
 It was also touted as a model for the administration of Indigenous art in Australia.
 A decision was taken by the owners in 2010 to close the centre and sell its property.

 Foundation

 Contemporary Indigenous painting in the eastern Kimberley region had its origins in the "prophetic dream" of one of the senior Indigenous stockmen of the area, Rover Thomas.
 Thomas began painting around 1982 and went on to become one of the country's most significant artists.
 Aided by art workers and advisers including gallerist and art dealer Mary Macha, he also encouraged other community members to take up the brush.
 These other elders-turned-artists included Queenie McKenzie and Freddie Timms.

-Jirrawun Arts was founded in 1998.
+Jirrawun Arts was founded in Kununurra in 1998.
 Its genesis lay in a 1996 meeting in Melbourne between gallerist Tony Oliver and Freddie Timms, who "knew that the cheap suit and envelope containing $300 he received after completing a month's worth of painting for a commercial gallery in Melbourne was not a true reflection of his worth".
-His conversation with Oliver led ultimately to the foundation of a private company, its board headed by Timms and with Oliver as its Chief Executive Officer, the purpose of which was to ensure the financial security of artists who could then focus on their painting.
+His conversation with Oliver led ultimately to the foundation of a private company, its board headed by Timms and with Oliver as its chief executive officer, the purpose of which was to ensure the financial security of artists who could then focus on their painting.

 Paintings by Jirrawun Arts members were part of the Blood on the Spinifex exhibition at the Ian Potter Museum of Art, Melbourne University, in 2003.